 Entrepreneurs are natural problem-solvers.
-They tend to face many failures before they achieve success, embracing and learning from failure and adapting quickly to changing circumstances means that startups are well placed to build on new ideas and innovations, including those that are solving social problems (such as gender gaps).
+In spite of many failures before they achieve success, embracing and learning from failure and adapting quickly to changing circumstances means that startups are well placed to build on new ideas and innovations, including those that are solving social problems (such as gender gaps), as well as making money.
 Newly established companies are free from the management structures, legacy systems, costs and large number of shareholders that established corporations often have.
-Investors expect early stage startups to grow at close to 100% a year, which can only happen by taking on bigger risks.
-This can mean trying new products, introducing new methods to solve existing problems, introducing technologies to enhance efficiency, or being more prepared to fail, in the knowledge that multiple failures and the lessons thereof often precede success.
+Investors expect startups to grow at close to 100% a year, which can only happen by taking on bigger risks.
+This can mean trying new products, introducing new methods to solve existing problems, introducing technologies to enhance efficiency, or being more prepared to fail whilst still small, in order to learn and pivot business models when needed.

-Emerging Markets Consulting (EMC) reviewed World Bank Business Survey data for Myanmar, and categorised companies depending on the size and revenue growth rate.
+Emerging Markets Consulting (EMC) reviewed World Bank Business Survey data for Myanmar, and categorised companies depending on their size and revenue growth rate.
 They found that "Gazelles", characterised by both high growth and medium employment, were the least likely business type to have released a new product or service within the last three years.
-Myanmar's 'Gazelles' were also more likely than other SEA countries to be in traditional sectors, such as manufacturing.
-EMC's report recommends working with Gazelles, to foster innovation within these existing companies.
-As the most impactful group of companies in terms of growth and job creation, it stands to reason to support Gazelles to innovate.
-However, focus on Gazelles alone ignores the structural issues defined above: innovation requires failure and established companies are less likely to embrace failure, as they are larger and therefore have more to lose.
-By concentrating on supporting the creation and development of small and high growth businesses, private sector development actors can increase the frequency of new products and ideas; through rapid failure, learning and idea generation, Myanmar may be more likely to find innovations that galvanise both social and economic change.
+Myanmar's 'Gazelles' were also more likely to be in traditional sectors, such as manufacturing, than in neighbouring country Cambodia.
+EMC, however, recommends working with Gazelles in order to stimulate innovation within the existing companies.
+As the most impactful group of companies in terms of growth and job creation, Gazelles need the support to innovate, discarding the legacy mentality that discourages innovation for fear of failure.
+Rather, a mindset that supports the creation and development of small and high growth businesses may lead to smaller failures and many learning opportunities.